Kong/kong-operator/docs/api-reference.md

 #### KongRouteSpec

-KongRouteSpec defines specification of a Kong Route.
+KongRouteSpec defines spec of a Kong Route.